AI Use Cases/Law Firms

 Revenue & Operational Impact

 The operational impact is measurable and compounding.
-Realization rates suffer when non-billable administrative hours accumulate; firms report 15-25% write-off rates on matters due to underestimated intake complexity.
+Realization rates suffer when non-billable administrative hours accumulate, and write-offs pile up on matters where intake complexity was underestimated - a number worth pulling from your own billing system before you assume it is small.
 Client pressure for fixed-fee arrangements compounds the problem - firms can't absorb the hidden administrative labor without eroding profitability.
-Associate attrition accelerates when junior timekeepers spend 40% of their week on non-billable document processing instead of substantive legal work, destroying leverage ratios and forcing partners to handle work that should scale.
+Associate attrition accelerates when junior timekeepers spend a large share of their week on non-billable document processing instead of substantive legal work, destroying leverage ratios and forcing partners to handle work that should scale.

 Why Generic Tools Fail